 - 1 tablespoon vegetable oil

-- In large mixing bowl, combine whole wheat flour, yeast, and salt.
+- In a large mixing bowl, combine the measured whole wheat flour with the dry yeast, and salt.

 - Blend in the hot (but not boiling!) water, oil and honey or sugar.
-Stir by hand vigorously until all ingredients are well mixed (this should take you at least 3 minutes).
+Stir by hand vigorously until all of the ingredients are well mixed (this should take you at least 3 minutes).

-- Cover with plastic wrap and let rise to the desired size (at least 5 to 10 minutes).
+- Cover your dough with plastic wrap and let rise to the desired size (at least 5 to 10 minutes).

-- Gently press the dough to get it to fully cover the bottom of the pan and up sides to form a rim which will become the edge of the crust.
+- Gently press the dough to get it to fully cover the bottom of the pan and up the sides in order to form a rim which will become the edge of the crust.

-- Bake your homemade pizza in your pre-heated oven for 15 to 20 minutes or until crust is golden brown and toppings are done.
+- Bake your homemade pizza in your pre-heated oven for 15 to 20 minutes or until the crust is golden brown and the toppings are done cooking.

 Servings: Provides 8 servings (one pizza crust, sliced into 8 pieces)